 See what I mean.
 Flannery writes:

 Most fascinating of all, the angels of Paris reflect l’esprit du temps, the spirit of their times.
-Some blow trumpets to celebrate a king’s victories, or carry a laurel wreath to honor the emperor; others mourn victims of the Commune or were once hacked off churches during the Revolution.
-They all tell the story of the city during peace, revolution, turmoil, and triumph.
+Some blow trumpets to celebrate a king’s victories, or carry a laurel wreath to honor the emperor; others mourn victims of the Commune or were once hacked off churches during the Revolution. church design and construction in years passed has always incorporated statues of various mythical creatures, which have metaphoric significance.
+In the case of these french angels, they all tell the story of the city during peace, revolution, turmoil, and triumph.

 Rosemary Flannery is well qualified to teach us about the Parisians’ love of angels.
 A graduate of Columbia University with a degree in French language and literature, Flannery has lived in France since 1989 and enjoys dual French-American citizenship.
 She studied Méthodologie de l’Architecture with Professor Claude Mignot, an authority on Parisian building façades, at the Sorbonne.
 While at Columbia she co-produced and hosted French Encounters, a public-access television program on French culture produced in conjunction with the French Embassy.
 She has produced a weekly cultural magazine for Paris Live Radio, and she offers tours of Paris, especially of museums and of architecture.